Simple loan payment calculator

 Types of loans

 - Auto loans are loans intended to help finance a vehicle.
 Similar to personal loans, auto loans allow you to borrow a lump sum and pay it back over a set repayment period with interest.
-Auto loans are secured loans, meaning that the vehicle is put up as collateral.
-If you fail to make payments, you could lose your vehicle.
-Make sure to shop around and find the best rates before committing to a specific lender.
+Auto loans are secured loans, meaning that the eligibility requirements are less stringent than unsecured loans, but the vehicle is put up as collateral so if you fail to make payments, you could lose your vehicle.
+Before applying, shop around to find the best rates and repayment terms to make sure the payments reasonably fit into your budget.

 - Personal loans are sums of money you can borrow from a bank, credit union or online lender that can be used for virtually any purpose.
-These loans have fixed interest rates and repayment terms.
-If you are in the market for a personal loan, compare top lenders to find the one with the best rate for your circumstances.
+These loans have fixed interest rates and repayment terms that typically range between 2 to 5 years.
+If you are in the market for a personal loan, compare top lenders to find the one with the best rate for your credit score.

 - Student loans are loans specifically for educational purposes.
 There are both federal student loans and private student loans.
 Federal student loans are generally better because they come with borrower protection and have standardized deferment and forbearance periods.
 If you are having trouble qualifying for a federal loan, compare terms and rates on private student loans before choosing a lender, as these can vary widely.